Magazine and writing resources

-PHARE, an old English word for lighthouse or beacon to guide seafarers, is a UK based literary magazine which true to its name, shines a light on exceptional writing and photography from around the world.
+PHARE, an old English word for lighthouse or beacon to guide seafarers, is a UK based literary magazine which true to its name, shines a light on exceptional writing from around the world.

 Keeping the candles burning at The PHARE are Claire Harrison and Steven John, who both completed their Masters Degrees in Creative Writing at the University of Gloucestershire in England.
 Both live in the Cotswolds, home to great writers and poets such as Laurie Lee, Ivor Gurney, Rupert Brooke, Katie Fforde, Joanna Trollope and The Dymock Poets.